waggle-sensor/sensors/v3/reports/README.md

+## Overview:

+Several sensors measuring a range of values from TPH to concentrations of several gases and particulate matter are installed in a Waggle/AoT node.
+The various details including links to the datasheets for the sensors are available in the [README](https://github.com/waggle-sensor/sensors) file in the sensors repo.

+### Here are some caveats while using these graphs toward understanding the environment:

+1. The sensors in the [Metsense](https://github.com/waggle-sensor/sensors#metsense-hw-ver-31) are exposed to the air in the external environment, and are shielded by a Stevenson shield.

+2. The sensors in the [Lightsense](https://github.com/waggle-sensor/sensors#lightsense-hw-ver-31) are exposed only to external light, through a glass window.
+They are not exposed to the external air.

+3. The sensors in the [Chemsense](https://github.com/waggle-sensor/sensors#chemsense-hw-ver-passamaquoddy-bay)
+ are exposed to the air in the external environment, and are shielded by a Stevenson shield.

+4. The [OPC-N2](https://github.com/waggle-sensor/sensors#alphasense-opc-n2-regular-range-16-bins-in-0-10-%CE%BCm-and-high-rangepollen-16-bins-in-0-40-%CE%BCm) sensor is exposed to the air in the external environment, and is shielded by a Stevenson shield.

+### What sensors should I use?

+    - Temperature: TSYS01 or HTU21D
+    - Humidity: HTU21D
+    - Pressure: BMP180
+    - Acceleration: MMA8452Q
+    - Magnetic Field: HMC5883L

 ## Documentation:

 The bash shell scripts (for Linux or Mac OS X) in this directory can be used to create [sensor reports](https://github.com/waggle-sensor/sensors/blob/develop/v3/reports/README.md#1-generating-graph-reports)  in the form of graphs in